For the price of a finger

 “Ugly as hell,” Jacko had said.
 “Why the hell do we need a wall like that?
 What will the clients think?”

 “Mr. Jacko, the clients will know that people here will steal anything,” she replied.
 “I will have guards at the gate 24-hours a day, too.”
 And she told us about the Red Dragons, the local gangsters who extorted local businesses, how one day they had caught some thieves, beaten them, torn off their clothes, tied them up in a tight circle and were dousing them with petrol when the cops arrived.
 The Dragons would be getting a cut, that’s for sure.

+Our timing turned out to be perfect.
 The money came rolling in.
-It was unbelievable, the timing was perfect.
 It wasn’t long before Jacko started talking about expansion, about building a second plant down near Chengdu and quickly too, before anybody else saw the opportunity.
 He called a special board meeting.

 Everybody flew in to Jinan for it.
 He was asking for a lot more money and we all wanted to get a first-hand look at things.
 As the meeting started that morning he quickly ramped up to full cry, his commanding presence holding the room and tilting it early and inevitably in his favor.
 Then abruptly, he was interrupted.